gabrielmoris/docker/deployment-examples/README.md

     a) Back in aws in instances I can see the ipv4 to reach the app.
 But still is not public, In the tab of the left I can go to "Security groups" and there I can see the security group created with my instance and the other ones I have.
     b) I click on the security group of the instance.
 I click on edit the Inbound rules.
     c) I add a new rule: Type: http, Source: Anywhere and save.
-Copu the ipv4 of the instance and paste it on the browser.
+Copy the ipv4 of the instance and paste it on the browser.

 NOTE: To update the app I make the changes locally, I reupload to docker hub, and In the ec2 container I stop and rebuild the image.